Turin

 The University of Torino is well equipped in terms of chemistry (synthesis and analytical characterisation), including instrumentation for physico-chemical characterization (MS, MR, UV-vis, IR, ICP-MS, HPLC etc.).
 Furthermore, the University of Torino has developed peculiar skills in the field of cycling relaxometry (4 relaxometers are installed).

-The Imaging Laboratories at CIM / CEIP consist of 6 MRI scanners at low and high field, two optical scanners, a PET-SPECT-CT scanner, and a photoacoustic scanner.
+The Imaging Laboratories consist of 3 MRI scanners (two 7T and one 1T), one optical scanners, a PET-SPECT-CT-OI scanner, and an ultrasound scanner.
 A para-hydrogen polarizer is also available for HP-MRI as well as a dedicated 1H/13C NMR low field spectrometer.
+A 3T clinical MRI scanner will be installed in 2025 and available for clinical research in healthy subjects.

 Finally, the University of Torino is well equipped in terms of biology laboratories (cell cultures and animal models preparation, including transgenic animal models).
 In particular, the Dept. of Molecular Biotechnology and Health Sciences hosts a laboratory unit for the generation of transgenic mice which has been inspected and approved by the local and central authorities.
 The animal house (with a dedicated veterinary staff) can host up to 10.000 mice, including several types of immune-compromised mice and transgenic models for the major deseases.
 More than two hundred mice strains carrying mutations in specific genes have already been generated, by exploiting the specific know−how in molecular genetics, cell biology, physiopathology and microsurgery of the local staff and the state-of-the-art instrumentation available at the Department.